Using the market systems approach in cities

 3. Creating jobs in urban waste management

 How latrine services and other waste management services are creating job-rich opportunities for youth SMEs in emerging cities and markets through recycling, manufacturing and assembly.
-Practical experience from Bangladesh and Nigeria.
+Practical experience from Bangladesh, Tanzania and Nigeria.

 Speakers: Gerry McCarthy (Coffey), Deepak Khadka (iDE), Ailsa Buckley (Swisscontact)